 A Zambia safari offers the essence of Africa with some of the finest wildlife experiences in Africa.
 It also offers one of its greatest rivers: the Zambezi.
-The game reserves of Zambia are truly wild and remote.
+The game reserves are truly wild and remote.
 So it will appeal if you are hungry for an intimate safari experience in a pristine environment.

 The easiest option is to fly to Johannesburg and then connect to either Lusaka or Livingstone (for Victoria Falls).
 Within Zambia, there is only one way to travel and that’s by air.
-Victoria Falls and all of the major Zambia National Parks are connected by scheduled and “seat in charter” flights.
+Victoria Falls and all of the major National Parks are connected by scheduled and “seat in charter” flights.
 So your safari fits seamlessly together.

 Zambia vs Botswana?

 We are often asked to compare Zambia as a safari destination with its more famous neighbour.
 Zambia safaris have three distinct advantages.

 - First of all, the standard of guiding is uniformly high.
 The Zambia safari lodges are often run by visionary characters.
 They balance a passion for wild places with the fierce dedication of bush entrepreneurs.
-Every guide in Zambia has to pass stringent guiding exams, especially the walking safari guides.
+Every guide has to pass stringent guiding exams, especially the walking safari guides.
 Thus, the quality of your guide’s all-round bush knowledge is notable.

 - Secondly, and somewhat unusually, the national parks of Zambia allow both night drives and bush walks.

-- Finally there is a friendly service ethic in Zambia which is pervasive throughout the safari industry.
+- Finally there is a friendly service ethic which is pervasive throughout the safari industry.

 Best time to visit Zambia